MeteoSwiss/meteodata-lab/CONTRIBUTING.md

 ## How to provide executable scripts

-By default, a single executable script called icon-data-processing-incubator is provided.
+By default, a single executable script called meteodata-lab is provided.
 It is created when the package is installed.
 When you call it, the main function (`cli`) in `src/idpi/cli.py` is called.

-When the package is installed, a executable script named `icon-data-processing-incubator` is created in the bin folder of the active conda environment.
+When the package is installed, a executable script named `meteodata-lab` is created in the bin folder of the active conda environment.
 Upon calling this script in the shell, the `main` function in `src/idpi/cli.py` is executed.

 The scripts, their names and entry points are specified in `pyproject.toml` in the `[project.scripts]` section.
 Just add additional entries to provide more scripts to the users of your package.